vinoselv/ini-rider-api/doc/GettingStarted.md

 }
 ```

+**Replace the Google Maps API Key**
+Replace the Google Maps API Key before you start building the project in the file [AWSUtils](../api/common/AWSUtils.ts#62) Line no.62.

 ## Deployment

 The [serverless framework](https://www.serverless.com/) is used to deploy and manage the AWS resources.
 The serverless base stack which manages Dynamodb and Cognito is defined in the serverless-base.yml.
 The serverless stack which manages the Lambda functions is defined in the serverless.yml.